Correlation measures of a quantum state and information characteristics of a quantum channel: Appendix: On closedness of the set of quantum-classical states

+{Proof.} The trace norm convergence of $\sum_{i=1}^m P_i^n$ to $Q$ and the compactness criterion for subsets of trace class operators (Proposition 11 in \cite{AQC}) allow us to show that for each $i$ the sequence $\{P_i^n\}_n$ of pure states is relatively compact in $\S(\H)$ and hence any its subsequence has partial limits which are pure states (one-rank projectors).
+Using this and the finiteness of $m$ it is easy to prove the claim of the lemma. $\Box$

 I am grateful to A.S.Holevo, A.V.Bulinski and E.R.Loubenets for the help and useful discussion.
 I am also grateful to L.Lami for the communication concerning characterization of quantum states with zero discord.
+Special thanks to M.Caleffi for the relevant reference.
+This work was funded by Russian Federation represented by the Ministry of Science and Higher Education (grant number 075-15-2020-788).